northbrooklynangels/northbrooklynangels.github.io/content/_index.md

 # Subscribe to our newsletter!

 We run a volunteer newsletter that goes out every two weeks!
-[Subscribe by emailing volunteer@northbrooklynangels.org!](mailto:volunteer@northbrooklynangels.org)
+[Subscribe here via MailerLite!](http://bit.ly/subscribevolunteer)